Discover Húsavík: Your Holiday Weekend Getaway Guide

 “After years of circumnavigating Iceland, I confess: I had never set foot in Húsavík until this trip.”

-While I tend to romanticize the scenery and meticulously plan my meals during trips, this campsite excels in the practical department as well.
-It boasts a fully equipped kitchen replete with pots, a toaster, and a microwave, complemented by gender-segregated bathrooms and plenty of charging stations for devices.
-For a small fee, there’s even laundry service available on-site.
-Nightly rates are surprisingly accessible, too: just 2,000 ISK for the first night and 1,000 ISK for any additional nights.
+The campsite isn’t just pretty — it’s practical.
+There’s a full kitchen with pots, a toaster, and a microwave, gender-segregated bathrooms, plenty of device charging points, and laundry service for a small fee.
+Rates are reasonable too: 2,000 ISK for the first night and 1,000 ISK for any additional nights.

-A shout-out is due for Bjarni, the campsite manager who seems to be ever-present while greeting arrivals and lending a guiding hand.
-When I mentioned my desire for an extra night during my first morning, he smiled and quipped, “Just settle up when you return; I wouldn’t want to charge you twice!”
+A word for Bjarni, the campsite manager, who seemed to be everywhere at once — greeting arrivals, sorting out problems, keeping the whole place running.
+When I mentioned on my first morning that I wanted to stay an extra night, he grinned and said, “Just settle up when you return; I wouldn’t want to charge you twice!”

 Photo by Atli Freyr Steinsson